nl-rse/nl-rse.github.io/_posts/2021-06-16-meetup-april.md

 ### Closing remarks

-Thanks to Casper and Paul for participating in this panel and for their valuable input.
-It was very interesting to contrast how different RSE groups work.
-Undoubtedly there is a lot of diversity in the content of their work and in the structure of their groups.
+Thanks to Casper and Paul for participating in this panel and for sharing their diverse experiences being part of RSE groups.

 Are you an RSE working in a group?
 Is the structure of your group different from what is described here?
 We would love to hear your experiences!